troclaux/notes/solid_principles.md

 ## Interface Segregation Principle

-> a client should never be forced to implement an interface that it doesn’t use
+> it's better to have multiple, smaller, specific interfaces rather than a single, large, general-purpose interface

-> clients should not be forced (?) to depend on interfaces they do not use
+> a client should never be forced to implement an interface with a method that it doesn’t use

-- a class should not be forced to implement interfaces it doesn't use
+- client: refers to any piece of code (often a class) that uses or depends on another piece of code (such as an interface or a service).

 bad example: `SimplePrinter` is forced to implement `scan_document`, which it doesn't support